Loadead-01/Librown_LMS/README.md

-Just a personal project to improve my java adnroid developing skills This project inspired in our output for TVL mini codefest 2025
+Just an improved version of our output in TVL mini codefest 2025

 Librown - Library Own
 4-4-25 : can add books through code only